Yajaira Sierra-Sastre: Astronaut applicant

-Sierra-Sastre has been a highly qualified applicant for the NASA Astronaut Candidate Program and aspires to become the first Puerto Rican woman to fly to space.
+Sierra-Sastre has applied for the NASA Astronaut Candidate Program and aspires to become the first Puerto Rican woman to fly to space.

 Informal Science Education and Public Outreach

 A teacher-turned scientist, Yajaira is extremely passionate about STEM education and has collaborated with numerous organizations for the execution of citizen-science initiatives in the Americas.
 In 2016 she assembled a team of students, educators, scientists, engineers, and makers who designed a CubeSat payload that flew onboard Project Perlan's glider during a high-altitude flight in Calafate, Argentina.
 Sierra-Sastre has also collaborated in the development of educational science videos about the contributions of Puerto Rican scientists in the field of space exploration.

-Yajaira is the former Chair of the PoSSUM 13, a talented group of thirteen women professionals from Project PoSSUM who serve as global ambassadors for STEM and space.
+Yajaira is the former Chair of the PoSSUM 13, a group of thirteen women professionals from Project PoSSUM who serve as global ambassadors for STEM and space.

 The smallest National Anthem ever written

 Sierra-Sastre also collaborated in a variety of STEM education and public outreach projects with the National Nanotechnology Infrastructure Network and the Cornell Nanoscale Facility, including writing the smallest anthem ever written La Borinqueña Más Pequeña (the Puerto Rican national anthem).